 It became obvious to us they had chosen the matinée because the tickets were less expensive.
 They had bought a small value drink and popcorn and were sharing it happily.
-This young lady had saved her money from tending to have just enough to allow them to enjoy this daddy/daughter date as in times not too long ago.
+This young lady had saved her money from tending to have enough to allow them to enjoy this daddy/daughter date as in times not too long ago.
 The father expressed gratitude for this expression of love, promising the girl they would get back to the good old times soon.

-Next, entering while talking on a mobile phone, was a woman who appeared to be rushed and impatient.
+Next, entering while talking on a mobile phone, was a woman who appeared rushed and impatient.
 She took the seat right in front of us two rows down.
 She had a combo snack with popcorn and a drink as well.
-It became obvious to us she was waiting for someone, and they were to meet at the movie.
+She was obviously waiting for someone, and they were to meet at the movie.
 This woman was “put out” that she had taken off work early to meet this person who was late.
 She had unkind words over the phone; then we realized she was talking to her daughter.

 The woman’s daughter leaned over to her mother and asked if she could go and buy some candy.
 The mother snapped back, “Yes, why don’t you ask the family next to us if they want something,” stating it sarcastically.
 “My purse is under the seat.
 Just hurry,” she exclaimed.
 The girl reached under the seat and was unable to find the purse.
-Boiling over, the mother leaned over her daughter and said to the young girl sitting next to them, “Did you steal my purse as well?”
-Shocked, the little girl clasped her father’s hand as he said, “I don’t not know what you are talking about.
+Boiling over, the mother leaned over her daughter and said to the young girl beside them, “Did you steal my purse as well?”
+Shocked, the little girl clasped her father’s hand as he said, “I don’t know what you are talking about.
 Could it be under the seat you had when you came in?”
-“What are you talking about,” this mother snapped back at the father!
+“What are you talking about,” this mother snapped back at the father.
 He kindly pointed to the row in front of them and said, “This is the seat you took originally.”
-The mother looked on the row in front of them and saw her popcorn and drink.
+The mother looked at the row in front of them and saw her popcorn and drink.

-At that time Kim and I became aware of what had happened and were shocked to see her reaction as she handed back both the drink and the remaining popcorn.
+At that time, Kim and I became aware of what had happened and were shocked to see her reaction as she handed back both the drink and the remaining popcorn.
 “I am so sorry,” she said.
 She was truly embarrassed, as well as humbled, by the young girl’s generosity.
-The lady reached for her purse and got some money out to give the girl for her misunderstanding.
+The lady reached for her purse and got money to give the girl for her misunderstanding.
 The young girl had no interest and suggested she was happy to share.